Show Us Your Asana! Share your yoga poses and teachings.

 Tree posture, known as Vrikshasana in Sanskrit, is an excellent posture for everyone practicing yoga – from beginners to advanced practitioners.
 Regular practice of vrikshasana will help to build strength and stabilise the ankle joint, help strengthen and charge the core, and improve the practitioners balance.
 First, we'll instruct the basic alignment and cues to get you into your vrikshasana, take a more in depth look at some of the tree yoga benefits, and then finish with some modifications or versions of a tree yoga asana that can diversify the posture, it’s benefits, and your practice.

 A nourishing and illuminative look at backbends with Senior Iyengar Yoga Teacher, Patricia Walden.
-This class was hosted by the Iyengar Yoga Association of the United States.
+This class was hosted by the Iyengar Yoga Association of the United States

 All John's classes follow the Iyengar method of yoga, based on the teachings of B.K.S.
 Iyengar, the foremost living yoga teacher in the world.
 His rigorous approach emphasizes a balance between strength and flexibility, builds endurance, and develops Self-awareness through precision in movement and attention to subtleties of body, breath, mind, and spirit.
 In the Spring Session, John concentrates on strengthening poses to build stamina, like standing poses, abdominal strengtheners and arm balances.
 Listen to a Sample and Download this class!